 Like many people, I've become increasingly aware of how our access to single-use ‘convenience’ products is shifting us into becoming a throw-away society.
-I knew this was big an issue but it didn't truly hit me until I spent some time in Thailand.
+I knew this was big an issue but it didn't truly hit me until I spent some time in Thailand in 2019.

 At dawn, I'd take a walk along the beach and at dusk, I'd bask in the last rays of the sun on the shore as I watched the sunset.
 Every day, without fail, I'd watch plastic rubbish wash up along the high tide mark.
 Day after day after day, tide after tide.

 In some of the more densely populated tourist areas, paid locals came down to the high tide mark to clear away the plastics carried in by the tide.
 The waste was packed into black garbage bags, which were taken up to the nearest road for collection.
 Plastic garbage bags, filled with more plastic, lined the roads along the beaches spaced only a handful of metres apart.
 It was quite simply heartbreaking!

 Seeing this, I couldn't help but reflect on how I may have contributed to this waste; buying bottled water, accepting welcome drinks in plastic cups and forgetting to ask for drinks to be served without straws.
 Over the holiday an overwhelming sense of despair sat with me.
 Every day I saw how we were quite literally choking our oceans with single-use plastics!